 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 I offer an initial face-to-face session, (half price,) as an opportunity for us both to meet, where you can explore further whether counselling and working with me is something you may wish to proceed with.

 Thereafter, I charge from £50.00 per therapeutic hour (full 60 minutes).

 Concessions available for self-funding students, individuals in receipt of government financial assistance and non-working individuals of pensionable age.

-As a registered member of the BACP I am committed to offering a caring, effective and personal service, dedicated to meeting the highest professional and ethical standards, by working in line with the BACP Ethical Code of Practice.
+As a Registered Member of the BACP I am committed to offering a caring, effective and personal service, dedicated to meeting the highest professional and ethical standards, by working in line with the BACP Ethical Framework for the Counselling Professions.